chef/chef_authn/doc/chef_keygen_cache.md

 chef_keygen_cache is a gen_server that keeps a configurable number of RSA key pairs on hand for fast delivery.
-There is a throttled mechanism (to avoid hogging CPU) to replinish the key cache when it drops below the desired size.
-Keys are created on demand if the cache is empty.
-If inline key generation exceeds a configured timeout, the atom `timeout` is returned.
-Inline key generation happens in the calling process and does not block the server.
+You can configure how many workers are used to replinish the key cache when it drops below the desired size.
+If you request a key when the cache is empty, the atom `keygen_timeout` is returned immediately.

 You can control the behavior of the key cache using the following app config keys:

-* keygen_size: Size in bits of the RSA keys to generate.
-Defaults to 2048.
-Mostly used to speed up testing.

 * keygen_cache_size: The number of keys to store in the cache

+* keygen_start_size: The number of keys that must be available in the cache before completing startup and accepting requests.
+Cache startup blocks until `keygen_start_size` keys are available in the cache.

 * keygen_timeout: Time allowed for the external key generation command (openssl).
 A timeout atom is returned if the command takes longer than `Timeout` milliseconds.
+This value is also used to bound the time allowed for the cache gen_server to respond to key request calls

 * keygen_cache_workers: The number of workers available to generate key pairs.
 This should never be larger than the number of logical CPUs.
 Defaults to larger of 1 and half the number of logical processors as reported by `erlang:system_info(logical_processors)`

-* keygen_cache_pause: Time in milliseconds to use as throttle on key generation.
-Workers will not be spawned more frequently than every `Pause` milliseconds.
-If `Pause` is 0, there is no throttling.
-Since the cache will need to refill on service restart, this is useful to tradeoff speed of cache fill for available CPU to handle requests.
+* keygen_size: Size in bits of the RSA keys to generate.
+Defaults to 2048.
+Mostly used to speed up testing.

 <a name="index"></a>